davidaramant/PashuaNetBindings/readme.md

 # Pashua .NET Bindings

-.NET Standard wrapper for [Pashua](https://www.bluem.net/en/projects/pashua/), a macOS utility for displaying simple dialog boxes through scripts.
+.NET binding library for [Pashua](https://www.bluem.net/en/projects/pashua/), a macOS tool for displaying dialog boxes.
 The use case for this is small utilities where it would be nice to have a GUI but the overhead of using something like Xamarin Mac is not justified.

 ## Technology